Category: Science & Technology

 • The “Science Fiction World” of Philip K. Dick’s Ubik

-The novel Ubik is generally regarded as being Philip K. Dick’s masterpiece.
-In this major literary work of 1969, the struggle to occupy an “outside” relative to the “inside” of a cybernetic-economic-technological-virtual system is poignantly illustrated.
-It is a scenario where the “science fiction world” becomes everything, leaving the “safe confines” of a clearly defined…
+Ubik is generally regarded as Philip K. Dick’s masterpiece.
+In this major literary work, the struggle to occupy an “outside” relative to the “inside” of an economic-technological-virtual system is poignantly illustrated.
+It is a scenario where the “science fiction world” becomes everything, leaving the “safe confines” of the clearly defined literary space of the novel.

 • Brain-Computer Interface

-The digital-neurological or Brain-Computer Interface (BCI) is another key science fiction and “real” technology of the Fourth Industrial Revolution.
+The digital-neurological or Brain-Computer Interface (BCI) is a key SF and “real” technology of the Fourth Industrial Revolution.
 BCIs can be interpreted as a “becoming cyborg” of humanity.
-One can distinguish between mainstream versus alternative/transformative designs and implementations of the user applications to be based on BCI – the command-and-control cyborg versus the feminist-theory…
+One can distinguish between mainstream versus alternative/transformative designs and implementations of the user applications to be based on BCI – the command-and-control cyborg versus the feminist-theory cyborg.

 • The Zeroth Law of Robotics and the Robot Unconscious

-The suspenseful story of the film I, Robot depends on the energy and complexity of the zeroth law of robotics – added as an even higher ethical priority than the first three laws by Asimov in 1950 in the short story “The Evitable Conflict.”
-The zeroth law then became a permanent fixture in Asimov’s science…
+The suspenseful story of the film I, Robot depends on the energy and complexity of the zeroth law of robotics – added as an even higher ethical priority than the first three laws by Asimov in 1950 in “The Evitable Conflict.”
+The zeroth law then became a permanent fixture in Asimov’s science fictional literary imagination.

 • I, Robot and the Moral Dilemmas of the Three Laws of Robotics